ACE Basin – Ashepoo, Combahee, and Edisto Rivers, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | ACE Basin

 ACE Basin – A Natural Refuge for Humans and Wildlife

-South Carolina’s ACE Basin encompasses roughly 350,000 acres between Beaufort and Charleston.
+The South Carolina’s ACE Basin Project encompasses over one million acres between Beaufort and Charleston and even stretching up to Orangeburg and Bamberg counties.
+As of 2015, 217,156 acres of the ACE Basin are protected.
 Through a joint effort by numerous federal, state, and local agencies, as well as conservation organizations and private landowners, the basin is one of the largest protected estuarine systems on the East Coast.
 It provides a safe haven for wildlife and remains a buffer to encroaching development.
 The ACE Basin gets its name from the three waterways that flow through its varied landscape: The Ashepoo, Combahee, and Edisto Rivers.

 Prior to the Civil War, much of the ACE Basin was planted with rice.
 Nowadays, many of the hiking opportunities in the area make use of former rice field embankments or dikes, providing visitors a nice flat walk with numerous opportunities to spot wildlife.
 Winter provides visitors with a wonderful opportunity for wildlife viewing, as many migratory birds call the ACE Basin home during the colder months.
 The Bear Island Wildlife Management Area, which is about 11 miles south of US 17 on Bennett’s Point Road, provides 12,000 acres of managed property for wintering waterfowl and other wetland wildlife.
 The area is open to the public and is a great stop on an ACE Basin roadtrip.